Bio & Contacts

 He is a long-time traveler applying an extreme low-cost backpacking in order to mingle with local communities, including sleeping in local family homes or on the street.
 He hitchhiked around Asia for one and half years to write, photograph and study philosophy for himself, having wandered through nine countries on a total of 18.121 kms hitchhiked on 322 different rides.
 He believes in continuous self-transformation and the figure of the vagabond as someone who travels to come back different.

-Now he is based in Phnom Penh, Cambodia, engaging himself in different collaborations with other artists, freelancing in photography and writing, organizing art exhibitions and being an art lecturer part-time in local colleges.
+For more than five years he’s based in Phnom Penh, Cambodia, engaging himself in different collaborations with other artists, freelancing in photography and writing, organizing art exhibitions and previously being an art lecturer part-time in local colleges.

 vagabundagensorientais.wordpress.com (personal blog, written in portuguese)